awslabs/simpleiot-build/website/simpleiot/docs/install/team-member.md

 Congratulations!

 Now that you are logged in, you can proceed to create an example connected device example.
-The _Starter Workshop_ will show you how to use the _SimpleIOT EduKit Starter Kit_.
+The _Starter Workshop_ will show you how to use the M5Stack Core2 device and sensors.

 [ ENTER LINKS TO WORKSHOP AND STARTER KIT ]